A Complete Guide to Sofia Richie’s Coolest, Most Awe-Inspiring Outfits

 Getty Images

-Richie looked chic in coated jeans and slouchy blue and black top in Paris in December 2016.
+Richie looked chic in coated jeans and a slouchy blue-and-black top in Paris in December 2016.

 Photo: